-Every year, thousands of young musicians and assorted hipsters come to Austin for South by Southwest or the Austin City Limits Music Festival, and some of them fall in love with the place.
-They go back home, pack up the guitar, and move to Central Texas.
+Every year, thousands of young musicians and hipsters come to Austin for South by Southwest or Austin City Limits Music Festival...and some of them fall in love with the place.
+Sometimes, they even go home, pack up the guitar, and move to Central Texas.
 While you may be less prone to spontaneous relocation, a two-day trip can give you a sense of what all the fuss is about.

-A hearty breakfast at Trudy's Texas Star will prepare you for the adventures ahead.
-A plate of eggy deliciousness known as migas is their signature dish.
-Mix scrambled eggs, sliced-up corn tortillas, three kinds of cheese, serrano peppers and other secret ingredients, and behold: Tex-Mex heaven.
-For those who aren't fond of spicy food first thing in the morning, they also have excellent pancakes and Belgian waffles.
+A hearty breakfast at Trudy's Texas Star will prepare you for adventures ahead.
+A plate of eggy deliciousness, known as "migas," is their signature dish.
+Mix scrambled eggs, sliced-up corn tortillas, three kinds of cheese, serrano peppers and other secret ingredients that create Tex-Mex heaven.
+For those who aren't fond of spicy food in the morning, they have excellent pancakes and Belgian waffles, as well.

 For lunch, skip the crowded eateries along Restaurant Row on Barton Springs Road, and head to Sandy's hamburger stand (603 Barton Springs Road), which is just a few blocks from the pool.
 Nothing fancy here, but they've been making delicious hamburgers, fries and frozen custard for more than 30 years.